What is it?

 There are different weed killers available on the market today, it does just depend on how heavily affected your garden is.
 We thought we’d make it slightly easier and provide a bit of advice for small areas (where you may have the odd unsightly weed) and larger areas (where it’s an overgrown area, vastly populated by the overpowering little blighters).

 Small areas: Glyphosate, applied sparingly with spray (be wary of overspray), sponge or paint brush.
+Try not to get any on the lawn, as glyphosate will kill every plant it touches.

 Did you know?